 Sarcoma and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the sarcoma, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the sarcoma, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-If sarcoma has spread to another location in the body, it is called metastatic sarcoma.
-Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of sarcoma because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials .
+If sarcoma spreads to another part in the body from where it started, doctors call it metastatic sarcoma.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Your health care team may recommend a treatment plan that might include a combination of chemotherapy, radiation therapy, and possibly surgery.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of chemotherapy, radiation therapy, and possibly surgery.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic sarcoma is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.